About Us

 https://en.wikipedia.org/wiki/Romantic_Revival

 The predominant difference between this movement and the goal of the RRO is to champion new romantic music alongside the well-known and obscure works of previous generations of composers.
 The RRO is intended to be a platform for composers to express their emotions in a colorfully tonal and refreshing way, in an overly grey and monotonous world.
 It isn't about eliminating the experimental, atonal or similar works, but rather about giving new, romantic music a voice alongside that.
-Accessible music for all.
+Accessible music for all, enjoyable for those new and familiar to classical music.